 You can easily find spike aerators specifically designed to dig deep.
 Many models can reach up to nine inches of depth without making your grass look messy.

-Also, spike aerators don’t leave the plugs behind that will need to be cleaned up afterward.
+Also, spike aerators don’t leave the plugs behind afterward.

-On the other end, you have plug aerators specifically designed to loosen the soil with removal.
-When using this tool, you’ll be removing cores, or plugs, from your lawn.
+Another option for lawn aeration is to use a core aerator which is also called a plug aerator.
+These machines are designed to loosen the soil with removal.
+When using this tool, you’ll be removing soil cores, or soil plugs, from your lawn.

-Many find that plug aerators provide a more long-term solution and are fantastic for excessive thatch.
+Many find that core aerators provide a more long-term solution and are fantastic for excessive thatch.

 Another advantage of plug aerators is that they are beneficial for all property sizes.
 If you have large areas that need soil de-compaction, this could be your best option.

-Apart from deciding between spike and plug aerators, you might also need to choose between manual and powered models.
+Apart from deciding between spike and core aerators, you might also need to choose between manual and powered models.